openstack/api-site/api-quick-start/source/api-quick-start.rst

    export OS_TOKEN=4b57c7d386a7438b829d1a8922e0eaab

-The token expires every 24 hours.
+The token expires every hour by default, though it can be configured differently - see the ``expiration`` option in the
+``Description of token configuration options`` section of the `Identity Service Configuration <http://docs.openstack.org/mitaka/config-reference/identity/options.html#keystone-token>`__ page.

 Export the tenant name to the ``OS_TENANT_NAME`` environment variable.
 For example: